-The amount of water used by the average American in one year. source: water.org however, that under certain circumstances, these organisms might amplify to dangerous levels within a customer's own water supply system.
+Some naturally occurring organisms commonly found in the natural water supplies may not be eliminated during the treatment process.
+This means that even a well-run system may contain low levels of microscopic organisms.
+The levels, however, are normally of little concern to healthy individuals.
+It should be noted, however, that under certain circumstances, these organisms might amplify to dangerous levels within a customer's own water supply system.
 All customers, including residential, commercial and industrial customers, and other large facilities such as schools, hospitals and hotels/motels, should follow appropriate procedures for maintaining their own internal plumbing systems and appliances.
-If you have any concerns about these matters, please call the EPA Safe Drinking Water Hotline at (800) 426-4791.
+If you have any concerns about these matters, please call the EPA Safe Drinking Water Hotline at 1-800-426-4791.

-For Your Safety A Message for People with Compromised Immune Systems
+For Your Safety - A Message for People with Compromised Immune Systems

 Although our drinking water meets all state and federal regulations, some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised individuals such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
 These individuals should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial pathogens are available from the EPA Safe Drinking Water Hotline at (1-800 426-4791).
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial pathogens are available from the EPA Safe Drinking Water Hotline at 1-800 426-4791.